-So it was quite a surprise to find that raw halloumi partners well with watermelon.
-Very.
-Well.
+This is an unusual recipe, using raw haloumi.
+It might be quite a surprise to find that fresh, uncooked halloumi partners very well with watermelon.

 Halloumi and Watermelon Salad